MauricioRobayo/active-recall/data-structures-and-algorithms/binary-search-tree.md

   <summary>Which are the Depth First ways to traverse a Binary Search Tree (BST)?</summary>
   <br/>

-  1. Inorder
+  1. In-order
-  2. Preorder
+  2. Pre-order
-  3. Postorder
+  3. Post-order

 </details>
 <details>